 Stonewall High School, Ipswich

 9 GCSEs including English and Maths

 - Volunteer electrician, Etowah County Animal Shelter.

-- Volunteer Scout Leader, BSA Troop 58.
+- Volunteer Scout Leader.

 Hard Skills: PLC controllers, industrial control systems, analysing blueprints, wiring diagrams, customer service